kafkaesque-io/pulsar-helm-chart/README.md

 [Helm](https://helm.sh) 2.X must be installed and initialized to use the chart.
 Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.

 _Don't want to run it yourself?
-Go to [Kafkaesque](https://kafkaesque.io) for fully managed Apache Pulsar services._
+Go to [Kafkaesque](https://kafkaesque.io) for fully managed Pulsar services._

 ## Add to local Helm repository
 To add this chart to your local Helm repository: